JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 missing.
 Indeed, we could verify that the problem persisted and each time, a different **random** store was missing.
 We also checked whether any changes had been done to the system recently, but besides the node reboots, nothing had been changed for weeks.
-In particular, we had been running exactly the same software versions.
+In particular, we had been running the exact same software versions.

 At this point in time, it became clear to us that we had to dig deeper into this.
 We began manually retracing each of the steps done during the data shuffling.